-Failure to comply with standard and special conditions of supervision are immediately addressed with a variety of intermediate sanctions appropriate to the level of violation.
+Failure to comply with standard and special conditions of supervision is immediately addressed with a variety of intermediate sanctions appropriate to the level of violation.
 These evidence based sanctions range from a verbal reprimand or warning to revocation of parole.

 As of July 1, 2015, offenders on parole in Georgia are supervised by the Department of Community Supervision.